Roloway monkey

 The Roloway monkey (Cercopithecus roloway) is an endangered species of Old World monkey endemic to tropical West Africa.
 It was previously considered a subspecies of the Diana monkey (C. diana).
-The species is classified as Critically Endangered due to habitat loss and their continued hunting because of the bushmeat trade.
-The Roloway monkey is mainly an arboreal species, for the most part inhabiting forests in Ghana and some reserves in South-Eastern Côte-D'Ivoire.
-More specifically, studies have shown that C. roloway is primarily concentrated in the Tanoé forest of the Côte-D'Ivoire because of their heavy threats to extinction and lack of habitat.
-It is still difficult to gather data on wild subjects, as they have low populations in a vast forest, but they are a unique and vanishing species.
+The species is classified as critically endangered due to habitat loss and their continued hunting because of the bushmeat trade.
+The Roloway monkey is mainly an arboreal species, for the most part inhabiting forests in Ghana and some reserves in south-eastern Côte-D'Ivoire.
+More specifically, C. roloway is primarily concentrated in the Tanoé Forest of the Côte-D'Ivoire because of their heavy threats to extinction and lack of habitat.
+Gathering data on wild subjects is still difficult, as they have low and vanishing populations in a vast forest, but they are a unique species.

 Taxonomy

-Both the Cercopithecus diana and the Cercopithecus roloway were originally categorized under the well-known species group: diana.
-This categorization meant that the two monkeys were related subspecies.
-This classification, related species from one another, changed in 2005, when each monkey was to be considered its own species, and treated as such.
-This differing classification is beneficial to each species in relation to conservation efforts and justifications for necessity of conservation.
-It can be challenging to find funding for extreme conservation efforts, and when the Cercopithecus diana and the Cercopithecus roloway were considered related subspecies, the urgency for conservation may not have been as great.
+Both C. diana and C. roloway were originally categorized under the well-known species group: diana, which meant that the two monkeys were related subspecies.
+This classification changed in 2005, when each monkey was considered its own species and treated as such.
+This is beneficial to each species in relation to conservation efforts and justifications for necessity of conservation.
+Finding funding for extreme conservation efforts can be challenging, and when C. diana and C. roloway were considered related subspecies, the urgency for conservation may not have been as great.
 Individuals can find themselves more willing to support conservation of a unique species rather than a subspecies.